1 killed, 4 injured in Atlanta ‘active’ shooting; suspect at large, police say

 One person was pronounced dead at the scene, police said on Twitter Wednesday afternoon.

-The other victims were taken to a separate hospital, Grady Memorial Hospital, and were undergoing surgery, CNN reported.
-Grady Memorial, which has Atlanta’s only nationally verified Level 1 trauma center, is just 3 miles south of Northside.
+The other victims were taken to a separate hospital, Grady Memorial Hospital, which has Atlanta’s only nationally verified Level 1 trauma center.
+Grady Memorial is just 3 miles south of Northside.

+The hospital told Nexstar three of the patients were in critical condition and one was in stable condition at 3 p.m.

-The department released photos of the alleged shooter, who they identified as 24-year-old Deion Patterson and described as “at large.”
+The department released photos of the alleged shooter, whom they identified as 24-year-old Deion Patterson and described as “at large.”

 “The suspect is believed to be armed and dangerous and should not be approached,” police said on Twitter.